 A beautiful, coppery wash can be a great option for anyone who wants to experiment with color but doesn't want to go full-on rainbow right away.
 "It’s better than bringing the hair all the way to a blonde," says expert colorist Leysa Carrillo, brand ambassador for Mizani and Redken.
 "The hair will lift to a level six or seven (light brown), and I consider the underlying colors of this level (oranges and golds).
 The color will take and look best when applying a dark color to it."

 How could we forget the moment Teyana Taylor revealed her auburn blunt bob?
 If you're lusting after this look, have a good talk with your colorist about choosing the right tone to create this soft shade.
-"No one wants to walk around with a brassy, warm, super-orangey tone," warns Wallace.
+"No one wants to walk around with a brassy, warm, super-orangey tone," Wallace warns us.

 Luscious Royal Purple